ssvlabs/ssv-dkg/README.md

 1. DKG time phaser starts `deal` phase

   - computes a private share for each of the operators ids
-  - encrypts with a corresponding to the operator BLS public key created at exchange step
+  - encrypts with a corresponding to the operator BLS public key created during the exchange step
   - pack all `deal`s together and signs

 2. `deal` bundle is created and sent back to the initiator